Robert H. Herndon Memorial Science Competition – 2015

 This year’s competition

-The 37th annual Robert H. Herndon Memorial Science Competition was celebrated on April 3, 2014, on the East Coast and will be celebrated on May 22, 2014, on the West Coast.
+The 38th annual Robert H. Herndon Memorial Science Competition will be held and celebrated on May 21, 2015.
+The Competition will be celebrated at both the East and West Coast.

 Video: Check out a video featuring last year’s group of young competitors.